substantial/accessibility-lab/README.md

 Allow users to skip repetitive elements repeated on every page, such as the navigation menu.

-[Add a "Skip to Main Content" anchor link](https://webaim.org/techniques/skipnav/)
+[Add a "Skip to Main Content" anchor link](https://webaim.org/techniques/skipnav/) The link should be hidden until the user tabs to it.

 ## Forms